 Decisions comparing Apples to Oranges will seem tough.

-A novel way to start making complex decisions is by dividing the components into separate "shoeboxes," and evaluating each factor before they get thrown into a confusing stew of strategic mush.
+A novel way to start making complex decisions is before they get thrown into a confusing stew of strategic mush,… is Digital Decision-Making.

 You might look into Digital Decision-Making.
 (Strategic Consulting tab)

 In the 1920’s, the head of one of America’s largest advertising agencies presented his firm’s credentials to George Washington Hill – the CEO of American Tobacco.
 “If you give us your account, we will dedicate more than 50 copywriters to it.” he said.

 Hill responded: “How about just one good one?”